Air Force One (film)

 Air Force One is a 1997 American political action thriller film directed and co-produced by Wolfgang Petersen and written by Andrew W. Marlowe.
 Starring Harrison Ford, Gary Oldman, Glenn Close, Wendy Crewson, Xander Berkeley, William H. Macy, Dean Stockwell, Paul Guilfoyle and Jürgen Prochnow, the film follows Air Force One being hijacked by a group of terrorists who demand the release of their country's imprisoned dictator and the president's attempt to rescue everyone on board by retaking his plane.

+Air Force One premiered in Century City on July 21, 1997 and was released by Sony Pictures Releasing on July 25, 1997 in the United States and Canada, with Buena Vista International releasing in other territories.
 The film was a box office success and received mostly positive critical reviews.
-It became the fifth highest-grossing film of 1997, earning $315.2 million worldwide.
+It became the fifth highest-grossing film of 1997, earning $315.2 million worldwide against an $85 million budget.
 It also received two Academy Award nominations for Best Sound and Best Film Editing, losing both awards to Titanic.

 Plot

 A joint operation between American and Russian special forces captures General Ivan Radek, the dictator of a rogue neo-Soviet regime in Kazakhstan that retained its nuclear weapons, threatening war.
 Three weeks later, U.S. president James Marshall attends a diplomatic dinner in Moscow, during which he praises the operation and warns the United States will not negotiate with terrorists.
 Marshall and his entourage, including his wife Grace and daughter Alice, and several of his cabinet and advisers, prepare to return home on Air Force One.
-Six Radek loyalists disguised as journalists led by Egor Korshunov board the plane.
+Six Radek loyalists disguised as journalists, led by Egor Korshunov, board the plane.

 After takeoff, Secret Service agent Gibbs, a mole, enables Korshunov and his men to obtain weapons and hijack the plane, killing multiple security and military personnel before taking the passengers hostage, including Grace and Alice.
 Marshall is raced to an escape pod in the cargo hold and seemingly escapes as the pod is ejected.
 Korshunov breaches the cockpit, aborting the plane from making an emergency landing at Ramstein Air Base.
 A squadron of F-15s escort Air Force One as Korshunov has it piloted towards Kazakhstan.

 However, Marshall, a veteran of the Vietnam War and a Medal of Honor recipient, had hidden himself in the cargo hold instead of using the pod.
 He covertly kills two of Korshunov's men and obtains a satellite phone to communicate with vice president Kathryn Bennett, letting his staff know he is still alive and aboard the plane.
 Korshunov, assuming that it is merely a Secret Service agent in the cargo hold, contacts Bennett and demands Radek's release, threatening to kill a hostage every half-hour.
 Separating Alice and Grace from the group, he kills National Security Advisor Jack Doherty and Deputy Press Secretary Melanie Mitchell.
 Marshall unsuccessfully tries to force Korshunov to land by dumping some fuel after rewiring the plane's circuitry.